Guess what the shape will look like if you drop the minimal snippet.

 - Then there is color.
 Color can make a difference.

 - Then there is the improved speed when you evaluate the formula on the GPU.
 This makes a huge difference when you want detail.

 - Then there is the possibility to change the formula at runtime.
 You will use the shading language like a scripting language.
 Very important.

-The keyboard seems to be the best way to select a parameter.
-The mouse wheel seems to be the best way to change a parameter.
+The keyboard seems to be the best way to SELECT a parameter.
+The mouse wheel seems to be the best way to CHANGE a parameter.